emsamarante/emsamarante/README.md

 I pride myself on being highly adaptable and resourceful, and I excel in communicating complex technical concepts to both technical and non-technical audiences.
 I am fluent in Portuguese and possess a strong command of the English language.

-Currently, I am seeking an opportunity to contribute and grow with a company in Canada, where I can apply my expertise and add value to the organization's data-driven initiatives.
+Currently, I am seeking an opportunity to contribute and grow with a company, where I can apply my expertise and add value to the organization's data-driven initiatives.

 <br>